Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / Varies

 GunjanApp Studios is a developer on Google Play.
 They have several apps for toddlers that you can download and check out.
-None of them stand out as a clear best, but they’re all fairly solid overall.
-The apps include a vocabulary app that teaches words, an alphabet app that helps with the alphabet, and there are others for shapes, colors, animal sounds, and more.
-This developer also has an excellent balloon popping game that toddlers seem to really like.
-All of the apps have a free version to check out and a few of them have paid version to get rid of things like ads.
-They’re worth a shot at least.
+None stand out as an evident best, but they’re all reasonably solid overall.
+The apps include a vocabulary app that teaches words, an alphabet app that helps with the alphabet, and others for shapes, colors, animal sounds, and more.
+This developer also has an excellent balloon-popping game that toddlers seem to like.
+All the apps have a free version to check out, and a few have a paid version to eliminate things like ads.
+They’re worth a shot, at least.

 KidloLand